per1234/EtherEventQueue/README.md

   - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING/__FlashStringHelper(F() macro)
 - Parameter: payloadLength:- length of the payload.
 This parameter should only be used if event is of type type __FlashStringHelper(F() macro).
   - Type: byte
+- Parameter: resendFlag - (EtherEventQueue.queueTypeOnce == no resend, EtherEventQueue.queueTypeResend == resend until successful send,
+  - Values: EtherEventQueue.queueTypeOnce - Make one attempt at sending the event and then remove it from the queue.
-- Parameter: resendFlag - (EtherEventQueue.queueTypeOnce == no resend, EtherEventQueue.queueTypeResend == resend until successful send, EtherEventQueue.queueTypeConfirm == resend until ack.
-If this is set to queueTypeConfirm then the queue will resend a message until the ack is received or the target IP times out or the queue exceeds the maximum queue size and the oldest queued events are removed.
+            EtherEventQueue.queueTypeResend - Resend until successful send, then remove from queue.
+            EtherEventQueue.queueTypeConfirm == Resend a message until the ack is received, the target IP times out, or the event overflows from the queue.
+The ack is the eventAck with the eventID of the event to confirm for a payload.
   - Type: byte
 - Returns: false == failure, true == successfully queued, EtherEventQueue.queueSuccessOverflow == successfully queued w/ queue overflow
   - Type: byte